Overview

 - Hardware

 Therefore, the kernel must provide additional features for exploring the MIB and retrieving extra information about each object (name, description, format, etc.).
+WebSysctl retrieves parameters and their associated properties from the MIBs loaded in the Update page and incrementally stores them in a database.
+Currently, only FreeBSD committers are authorized to upload MIBs, ensuring that all data originates from trusted sources.

 - Manuals: coding sysctl(3), utility sysctl(8), adding/removing parameters and retrieving info sysctl(9).